srl-labs/containerlab-workshop-ch/50-clab-vscode-extension/README.md

 Select SSH host
     ![ip-address](images/ip-address.png)

+> [!NOTE]
-# If you are unable to install Visual Studio Code on your laptop.
+>If you are unable to install Visual Studio Code on your laptop.
 You can use the code-server instance for a browser-based Visual Studio code instance.

-#
+> [!NOTE]
-#    Simply navigate to `<Group ID>.srexperts.net` in your browser to access the code-server.
+>Simply navigate to `<Group ID>.srexperts.net` in your browser to access the code-server.
 You can skip the next installation step if using this method.

 ### Installation of the extension